c-o-pr/ddrescue-helper/README.md

 COPY saves the data on `<source>` at `<destination>`.
 COPY is destructive to data on `<destination>`.
 Basic consistency checks are performed by the helper to avoid some basic hazards.

+`-M`: is passed to ddrescue as the retrim option, which marks all failed blocks as untrimmed, causing them to be retried.

 `-X`: During SCAN, `ddrescue` scraping is disabled by default to save some time getting block list for use with REPORTS `-p` and `-s`.

-For COPY `-X` (scraping) is implied to recover as much data as possible.
+For COPY scraping is implied to recover as much data as possible.

 Scraping explanation: By default. `ddrescue` uses large reads to speed copy progress.
 When it gets a read error it marks the large area as an error and continues to obtain as much as fast as possible.
 A subsequent read pass "trims" the large read area from its leading and trailing edges down to the bad blocks.
 In a third pass, it "scrapes" each block in the trimmed area to collect as much data as possible leaving a preview MAP of bad blocks.
 If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and not worth the effort because files can be large relative to the bad region, and ZAP will test each block. `-X` enables `ddrescue` scraping for SCAN, to try to refine the resolution of small files affected by blocks.
 See the GNU ddrescue manual.